usq logo

 Course Credit

-This Microcredential represents 0.25 units towards the 1.0 full unit course Practical Editorial Skills (PCM5000).
+This Microcredential represents 0.25 units towards 1.0 unit of credit.

 The other three Microcredentials in this stack are: